RACV Logo

 Day 1: Delhi

 Namaste!
 Welcome to India.
 Your adventure begins with a welcome meeting at 6 pm.
 If you arrive with hours (or days) to spare, consider striking out on your own, perhaps to visit the World Heritage-listed Humayun's Tomb.
-A great (and tasty) way to get under the city’s skin in very little time is to book an Urban Adventure like the Delhi City Food Crawl.
+If you've got time a great way to get under the city’s skin in very little time is to book an Urban Adventure.
 After the 6 pm meeting, head out for an optional meal with your group at a local restaurant.

 Day 2: Delhi

-Join your group leader on an excursion through Old Delhi.
-Ride the city’s metro system, and then hop in a rickshaw to the once water-filled square of Chandni Chowk.
-Discover the Jama Masjid, Delhi’s oldest mosque, before learning about the history of the Sikh religion at the Sheeshganj Gurudwara.
+Join your local leader on an excursion through Old Delhi.
+Ride the city’s metro system, then hop in a rickshaw to the busy marketplaces of Chandni Chowk.
+See the Jama Masjid, Delhi’s oldest mosque, before learning about the history of the Sikh religion at the Sheeshganj Gurudwara.
+Ask your trip leader for their recommendation on where to go for dinner.

 Day 3: Jaipur

-Travel by private vehicle into Rajasthan and on to its capital, Jaipur (approximately 5 - 6 hours).
-A friendly, busy city crammed with palaces and bazaars full of jewellery, textiles and folk arts, Jaipur is a favourite for many travellers.
-Our suggestions are to stop by the Hawa Mahal (Palace of the Winds), then head over to Jaipur's Royal City Palace and explore its extravagant rooms and apartments.
+Drive into Rajasthan and on to its capital, Jaipur, known as the ‘Pink City’.
+Take your time to explore this busy city filled with palaces and bazaars selling everything from jewellery and textiles to tea and spices.
+You might like to stop by the Hawa Mahal (Palace of the Winds), then head over to Jaipur's Royal City Palace and explore its extravagant rooms and apartments.
 Later, discover one of the five astronomical observatories built by Maharaja Jai Singh, the founder of Jaipur.

 Day 4: Jaipur

-Choose to take an early morning hot air balloon experience, often a highlight of visiting Jaipur.
-Ballooning can be done over Jaipur on the morning of day four between September and June.
-Mid-afternoon visit the Amber Fort.
-Set on a hilltop overlooking Maota Lake, the fort is an authentic example of Rajput architecture and the Sheesh Mahal (Hall of Mirrors) is one of its more spectacular buildings.
+This morning, you might want to take an optional early morning hot air balloon experience.
+Cruising through the air overlooking the countryside is often a highlight of visiting Jaipur.
+In the afternoon, you’ll visit the Amber Fort.
+Set on a hilltop overlooking Maota Lake, the fort is an authentic example of Rajput architecture, and the Sheesh Mahal (Hall of Mirrors) is one of its more spectacular buildings.

 Day 5: Lotwara

-Leave the ‘Pink City’ of Jaipur behind and drive to the Lotwara Village in Dausa district of Rajasthan (Approximately 3 hours).
-This delightful town was founded in 17th Century and is packed with rural ambiance and traditional temples.
-It is also known as the “Peacock Town” of Rajasthan due to the dense population of peacocks!
-Take a guided walk around the Old Quarter, interacting with friendly locals and learning about rural Indian life off the tourist trail.
-Be sure to visit the local stalls along the way and sample some seasonal local sweets made from Indian ingredients, including petha (pumpkin), jaggery (organic sugar), peanut brittle, and gazak (sesame seeds).
-Stay in a restored heritage property tonight where dinner is included.
+Leave the ‘Pink City’ of Jaipur behind and drive to the Lotwara Village in Dausa district of Rajasthan.
+This town, founded in the 17th century retains its traditional temples and is known as the ‘Peacock Town’ of Rajasthan due to the dense population of peacocks.
+Take a guided walk around the Old Quarter, learning about rural Indian life off the tourist trail.
+Be sure to visit the local stalls along the way and sample seasonal local sweets made from Indian ingredients, including petha (pumpkin), jaggery (organic sugar) and gazak (sesame seeds).
+Tonight, you’ll stay in a restored heritage property where dinner is included.

 Day 6: Fatehpur Sikri – Agra

-On the journey to Agra, stop en route at the one-time capital of the Mughal empire, Fatehpur Sikri (approximately 4 hours).
-Its stunning mosque displays both Persian and Hindu design and is secured by a 54-metre high entrance.
-Once in Agra, there’s the option of visiting the marble tomb that was saved for the greatest of the Mughal Emperors, Akbar's Mausoleum.
-The day then culminates in a visit to the Taj Mahal, built in the 1640s as a memorial to the wife of Emperor Shah Jahan.
+On the journey to Agra, stop at the one-time capital of the Mughal empire, Fatehpur Sikri.
+Its stunning mosque displays both Persian and Hindu designs and is secured by a 54-m-high entrance.
+Once in Agra, you have the option to visit the marble tomb that was saved for the greatest of the Mughal Emperors – Akbar's Mausoleum.
+End your day at the iconic Taj Mahal – one of the Seven Wonders of the World, this opulent monument was built in the 1640s as a memorial to Emperor Shah Jahan’s wife.

 Day 7: Delhi